-At face value, the ketogenic diet sounds counter-intuitive… How can eating more fat make you less fat?
+At face value, the ketogenic diet sounds counter-intuitive.
+How can eating more fat make you less fat?
 The answer lies in the different ways that the body processes carbohydrates and fats.

-Biochemistry of the ketogenic diet
+How does the ketogenic diet work?

-Immediately after a meal, the blood has tons of glucose in it and the blood sugar level is high.
+Immediately after a meal, there is an abunbace of glucose in the blood and the blood sugar level is high.
 This high blood sugar signals the pancreas to secrete insulin.
 Insulin is necessary for most organs (except a few, like the brain) to start using the abundant glucose.

 Fats stored in adipose tissue are transported through the blood to the liver.
 In the liver, fats—or more accurately, fatty acids—are broken down into smaller molecules called acetyl-CoA.
 These acetyl-CoA molecules then enter the citric cycle, which produces the majority of energy in the body.
-Even glucose, when broken down, eventually forms acetyl-CoA.

 The excess acetyl-CoA combine with each other to form ketone bodies, such as acetone, acetoacetate, and beta-hydroxybutyrate.
 Ketone bodies are an alternative source of energy for the body when glucose is not available.
 They get transported from the liver to other tissues to be used; in fact, ketones are the only other chemical the brain uses for energy.